 Based on the EA's national scale third generation Risk of Flooding from Surface Water (RoFSW) map (November 2023), surface water risk to the site is predominantly very low.
-Approximately 1% of the site is at low surface water risk, as shown in Table 3-1.
+Approximately 1% of the site is at high surface water risk.
+A further 1% of the site is at medium risk and a further 1% is at low surface water risk, as shown in Table 3-1.